Yamato-Security/hayabusa/README.md

 ### `computer-metrics` command

-You can use the `computer-metrics` command to check how many events there are according to each computer defined in the `Computer` field.
+You can use the `computer-metrics` command to check how many events there are according to each computer defined in the `<System><Computer>` field.
 Be aware that you cannot completely rely on the `Computer` field for separating events by their original computer.
 Windows 11 will sometimes use completely different `Computer` names when saving to event logs.
-Also, Windows 10 will sometimes record the `Computer` name in all upper-case and sometimes all lower-case.
+Also, Windows 10 will sometimes record the `Computer` name in all lowercase.
 This command does not use any detection rules so will analyze all events.
 This is a good command to run to quickly see which computers have the most logs.
-With this information, you can then use the `--include-computer` or `--exclude-computer` options when creating your timelines to make your timeline generation more efficient.
+With this information, you can then use the `--include-computer` or `--exclude-computer` options when creating your timelines to make your timeline generation more efficient by creating multiple timelines according to computer or exclude events from certain computers.

 ```
 Usage: computer-metrics <INPUT> [OPTIONS]